venmo/business-rules/README.md

 All decorators can optionally take a label:
 - `label` - A human-readable label to show on the frontend.
 By default we just split the variable name on underscores and capitalize the words.
+- `params` - A list of parameters that will be passed to the variable when its value is calculated.
+The list elements should be dictionaries with a `field_type` to specify the type and `name` that corresponds to an argument of the variable function.

 The available types and decorators are: